Huawei P30: Release date, price, specs and all the latest leaks

 Instead of releasing a new chip, however, the company only need to add its Balong 5000 modem to the mix to give the Kirin 980 (and any phone powered by it) 5G browsing speeds.

-We’ll continue to update this feature as and when we learn more about the Huawei P30 and P30 Pro’s potential feature sets.
-In the meantime, let us know what you think via social media @TrustedReviews.
+We’ll continue to update this article as and when we learn more about the Huawei P30 and P30 Pro’s potential features.
+In the meantime, let us know what you think on Twitter @TrustedReviews.